Bigg Boss 12: Surbhi Rana Evicted During Mid-week Elimination; Gautam Gulati, Priyank & Kamya Enter!

 Fans Happy With Surbhi’s Eviction!

 Bigg Boss fans were not shocked with Surbhi's eviction.
-In fact, they were happy with her eviction, as they felt she was irritating contestant in the Bigg Boss 12 house.
+In fact, they were happy with her eviction, as they felt she was the most irritating contestant in the Bigg Boss 12 house.

 Fans’ Tweets: @bigggbossfann